TransactionSoftwareGmbH/transbase-examples/transbase-spring-boot-jpa/README.md

 You need a running transbase database for this example (//localhost:2024/cashbook) with user `tbadmin` and password `transbase`.
-Transbase can be started with the included docker-compose script:
+Transbase can be started with the included [docker-compose.yml](../docker-compose.yml) script:

 `docker-compose up`